-(1) Climate Adaptation: Consider if the surrounding community is experiencing specific climate vulnerabilities and how this Project aims to address specific concerns.
-List projected climate impacts surrounding temperature and extreme heat, precipitation, sea level rise and inundation, and wildfires.
-Describe how potential climate impacts are taken into consideration in the design of the proposed Project, such as the incorporation of Natural Infrastructure, and, if applicable, how the project conforms with the local implementation of SB 379, Government Code section 65302(g)(4), where cities and counties are required to address climate adaptation and resiliency strategies in the Safety Element of their General Plan.
+Climate Adaptation: Consider if the surrounding community is experiencing any specific climate vulnerabilities and how this project aims to address specific concerns.
+Describe how potential climate impacts are taken into consideration in the design of the proposed project, such as the incorporation of Natural Infrastructure, and, if applicable, how the project conforms with the local implementation of SB 379, Government Code section 65302(g)(4), where cities and counties are required to address climate adaptation and resiliency strategies in the safety element component of their general plan.

-Note: For tools to help assess general climate impacts, please visit http://cal-adapt.org/.
-To assess sea level rise, please visit https://walrus.wr.usgs.gov/coastal_processes/cosmos/.
+Note: For tools to help assess climate impacts, please visit http://beta.cal-adapt.org/